Kushalsg62/Kushalsg62/README.md

 ## Hi 👋, I'm Kushal SG

-Software Engineer from India 🇮🇳 with a strong interest in building scalable, reliable, and well-structured software systems.
+Software Engineer from India 🇮🇳 with a strong interest in building reliable, scalable, and well-structured software systems across different layers of application development.

 ---

 ### 👨‍💻 About Me

-* 🌱 Currently learning **System Design** and advanced backend architecture concepts
+* 🌱 Currently learning **System Design** and modern software architecture concepts
-* 💼 Focused on building production-ready applications using **Java, Spring Boot, and modern backend tools**
+* 💼 Focused on building production-ready software using **Java, Spring Boot, and full-stack development practices**
 * 🧠 Strong foundation in **Data Structures, Algorithms, and problem-solving**
 * 🔍 Actively preparing for **software engineering roles** and real-world engineering challenges